Matt Zabitka: Biography

 After ten years of working with the Chester Times, Zabitka left after a job offer with The News Journal by Al Cartwright.
 He said, Al Cartwright called me out of the blue.
 He said he wanted to beef up coverage of sports in Delaware ...
 On the last Saturday of September I covered a high school football game for the Chester paper.
 The next day I went to work in Wilmington.
-A 2002 article by The News Journal wrote, Early on, Cartwright asked him to write a bowling column for The News Journal.
+A 2002 article by The News Journal stated, Early on, Cartwright asked him to write a bowling column for The News Journal.
 Soon, he was turning as many as four a week.
 Too much bowling, said the boss.
 Do a golf column instead.
 Soon, the golf columns were piling up.
-In fact, it has always been plain hard to shut Zabitka down.
-It also wrote, Zabitka – "Zee" to co-workers who have listened to him conduct business during the 40 years he has been at this newspaper – has acquired about 7,500 bylines in The News Journal, by his count.
+In fact, it has always been plain hard to shut Zabitka down ...
+Zabitka – "Zee" to co-workers who have listened to him conduct business during the 40 years he has been at this newspaper – has acquired about 7,500 bylines in The News Journal, by his count.
 That's just since 1994.
 He can only guess at the number of stories he wrote for the paper before computers made it easy to check – or of stories he wrote for what would become the Delaware County Daily Times, in Chester, before he was lured away by former News Journal sports editor Al Cartwright.
 He became the paper's executive editor in 1999.
 He was inducted into the Delaware Sports Museum and Hall of Fame in 2000.

-He spent forty years regularly writing for The News Journal, finally retiring in 2002.
+He spent 40 years regularly writing for The News Journal, finally retiring in 2002.
 Also in 2002 was the publishing of Matt Zabitka, Sports: 60 Years of Headlines and Deadlines, his biography written by Ed Okonowics and Jerry Rhodes.
 Though retired, he continued to periodically write articles over the next few years.

 Zabitka died in his sleep on May 29, 2009, in Wilmington, Delaware, at the age of 88.
 Ed Gebhart, who he worked with for the Chester Times, said "I don't know what the situation is in heaven these days, but I do know this: If there's not a newspaper up there, with Matt on board, there soon will be."